Newsletter

 Carrum Primary are involved in cleaning up pur beautiful beach.

-We would like to ask for volunteers for our Beach Patrol coming up on Saturday 14th March at 9am.
+We would like to ask for volunteers for our Beach Patrol coming up on Sunday 24th of May at 10am.

 Hope to see you there.
 Miss Derix and team